A NEDKAN is an old Dutch capacity measure, in use until the 19th century.

 This example measures appx 18 centimeters excluding the pewter lid.
 It will date to the early to mid 19th century, is my 'guesstimate'.

 Another interesting feature is the small pewter ring near the bottom handle attachment.
-This ring is an official 'seal', proving it's capacity.
+This ring is an official calibration mark, proving it's capacity.
+The calibration mark features a standing lion.
+This is believed to be a calibration mark from district calibration officer W.H.
+Siepkens in Eindhoven, for the period 1830-1832.

 Sadly this stein is in very poor condition.